Learning Abroad Center

 Asia & Oceania

-This graduate-level program offers you the opportunity to study with expert practitioners in India and examine ancient Tibetan healing traditions that promote optimal health.
+This study abroad program offers you the opportunity to study with expert Tibetan medicine practitioners in India and examine whole-person health via the lens of ancient Tibetan healing tradition.

 Program Details